-Applicants and employees will be given an opportunity after testing to, on a confidential basis, provide any information they consider relevant to the test including listing all drugs they have taken within the immediately preceding 30-day period, including prescribed drugs and to explain the circumstances of the use of those drugs or other relevant medical information to the Medical Review Officer (MRO) in the event of a positive confirmed result.
+Applicants and employees will be given an opportunity prior to and after testing to, on a confidential basis, provide any information they consider relevant to the test including listing all drugs they have taken within the immediately preceding 30-day period, including prescribed drugs and to explain the circumstances of the use of those drugs in writing or other relevant medical information.
+This information will be furnished to the Medical Review Officer (MRO) in the event of a positive confirmed result.